truenas/documentation/static/includes/AddAdminUserAccount.md

 {{< trueimage src="/images/SCALE/Credentials/AddUserDirPermsAuthSettings.png" alt="Add User Directory and Authentication Settings" id="Add User Directory and Authentication Settings" >}}

 Add the home directory for the new admin user.
-Enter or browse to select the location where SCALE creates the home directory.
+Enter or browse to select the location where TrueNAS creates the home directory.
 For example, */mnt/tank*.
 If you created a dataset to use for home directories, select that dataset.
 Select the **Read**, **Write**, and **Execute** permissions for **User**, **Group**, and **Other** this directory should have, then select **Create Home Directory**.

 Select the shell for this admin user from the **Shell** dropdown list.
-We recommend setting shell to **TrueNAS Console** as this provides access to the Console Setup menu and the Linux shell from the SCALE **Shell** screen.
+We recommend setting shell to **TrueNAS Console** as this provides access to the Console Setup menu and the Linux shell from the TrueNAS **Shell** screen.

 If required, set the [sudo](https://www.sudo.ws/) permissions to assign this user.
 For administrator accounts generated during the initial installation process, TrueNAS sets authorization to **Allow all sudo commands**.